Terms of Reference

 - To review and advise the design, development, content, and ongoing implementation of all indigenous education focused education, training, and service programs.

-- To annual review and approve the budget received from the Ministry of Training Colleges Universities (MTCU) and monitor on a quarterly basis the expenditure of funds for the implementation of indigenous programs and services.
+- To annual review and approve the budget received from the of Advanced Education and Skills Development and monitor on a quarterly basis the expenditure of funds for the implementation of indigenous programs and services.

 - To guide the development of a College environment which will enrich the academic, social, and cultural needs of indigenous leaners.